-It is not uncommon for U.S citizens to want to marry a person from another country.
-These couples have the choice of staying in the foreign country or starting the process of immigrating and moving permanently to the U.S. In this case, the spouse who is from the foreign country will need to obtain a Green Card or a permanent immigrant visa.
+It is not uncommon for US citizens to want to marry a person from another country.
+These couples have the choice of staying in a foreign country or starting the process of immigrating and moving permanently to the US.
+In this case, the spouse who is from a foreign country will need to obtain a Green Card or a permanent immigrant visa.

 What is a Spouse Green Card?

 The Spouse Green Card allows the person from a foreign country who is married to a US citizen to move to the US and live there permanently.
 This includes allowing them to go to school in the US as well as work there.
 This immigrant visa gives the opportunity to the couple to be united and live in the same country.
 They can move anywhere within the US and start a life there.